ConorOSullivan/msan622/homework5/README.md

 **Customization**:
 - Shortened and formatted month names
-- Used color brewer to choose color scale
 - Gray out years that aren't selected
 - Removed grid lines and tick marks
 - Used white background